syncfusion-content/javascript-docs/js/api/ejTreeMap.md

 ### weightValuePath `string`
 {:#members:weightvaluepath}

-Specifies the weight valuepath of the treemap
+Specifies the weight value path of the treemap

 #### Default Value